mark-curran/azure-demo/terraform/README.md

 ```

 This will create the remote state in Azure storage if it doesn't already exist, and export an access key for that state to the shell variable `ARM_ACCESS_KEY`.
 This variable will allow you to access the remote state.

+## Details

+A resource group scopes everything needed to manage the remote state.
+This resource group has a tag with the storage account name, which is globally scoped across Azure and needs to be globally unique.